okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/create-org/index.md

 #### Next steps

 Your org is now created and usable.
-There's a survey you’re prompted to fill out about your role, goal, and software stack, which can help us support you.
+There's a survey you’re prompted to fill out about your role, aims, and software stack, which can help us support you.

 A wizard launches to help you through basic setup for a few commons scenarios.
 You can choose to exit the wizard by clicking **Dashboard**.
-(In the next sections of this quick start, we won’t use the wizard, but rather the regular Developer Console menus that you can use on an ongoing basis to complete tasks.)
+(In the next sections of this QuickStart, we won’t use the wizard, but rather the regular Dashboard menus that can be used on an ongoing basis.)

 You now have an org.
-You can create additional orgs at any time, and it's often useful to do so to support separate different development environments.
+You can create additional orgs at any time, and it's often useful to do so to support separate development environments.

 <NextSectionLink/>